 XX | Hero | VI24 | Rugose defense ToBRFV

-News - 04-12-2022
+News - 26-03-2025

 Tomato Brown Rugose Fruit Virus (ToBRFV)

-ToBRFV in susceptible tomato varieties
+ToBRFV in Australia

 The symptoms of ToBRFV can be similar to those of other Tobamoviruses and of PepMV.
 Symptoms of ToBRFV can range from mild to severe and depend on the time of infection, environmental conditions and varietal susceptibility.

-Fruits - Fruit coloration is affected.
+Fruits - Fruit colouration is affected.
 ToBRFV causes a pale colour, green stripes or yellow spots on fruits which may develop into brown lesions and necrosis.
 Fruits become rough and stay unripe.
 A reduced number of fruits are produced.
 Fruit deformation can occur from early to late stages.

 Calyx - Symptoms include distinct discoloration (browning) of the veins of the calyx in an early stage, or drying out and browning of the end of the calyx tips.